 Chocolates don’t love sun.
 Choose an address where the package will wait for the recipient in a cool, shaded area (business addresses and mailrooms are good, front porches are bad).
 While we want our customers to be more than satisfied with their Socola experience, we cannot be held liable for any delays in delivery, wrong addresses, and high heat drop off locations.

 Yes, we offer rush shipping.
 You can see your shipping options when you check out.
-(Please keep in mind that we ship on Mondays and Wednesdays.)
+(Please keep in mind that we ship Monday through Wednesday)

 We ship with FedEx internationally for an additional fee.
 To ship internationally, please contact us.